Research: Voices in motion: vocal gestures in performance practices and spaces of resonance

 curriculum PhD: Studies on Theatre, Performing Arts, Film and Digital Performance

 Giulia Mastropietro (PhD candidate) is a scholar working across the fields of performance studies, vocal studies, affect theory and new-materialisms.
-Her research focuses on the role of the vocal gesture in the performing arts practices in which the voice becomes an instrument of critique of dominant cultural paradigm and a space for the emergence of silenced and marginalized subjectivity.
-She is interested in the performative power of vocality as a source of embodied knowledge and as a form of social and political agency.
+Her research explores the role of vocal gesture in contemporary performance practices, investigating the power of vocality as a form of embodied knowledge and agency.
 She holds a bachelor’s degree (with honors) and master's degree (with honors) in Art history from Sapienza University of Rome, awarded as outstanding student of the Excellence program of the department.
-She has also contributed as a researcher to curatorial projects and collaborated with several institutions and foundations, such as the MAXXI, the National Museum of 21st Century Arts and The Venice Biennale.
+She has participated in international conferences and contributed as a researcher to curatorial projects with several cultural institutions and foundations, including MAXXI – the National Museum of 21st Century Arts, La Biennale di Venezia, and the Academia Belgica.
+Most recently, she curated Jan Martens’ Masterclass in collaboration with the Academia Belgica, supported by the General Representation of Flanders in Italy.